Airport Retail — How It Can Help Your Retail Operation Thrive

 Managing passenger time is often an airport’s biggest challenge.
 Of course, there’s getting through the security gauntlet.
 But once you are through, then what?
 How do passengers spend their time?
 How do you make your portion of their travel experience enjoyable, so that passengers continue to book flights from your airport—and your airlines?

-Travelers are a different consumer target than the mall shopper or street stroller.
+Travelers are a different consumer target than mall shoppers or street strollers.
 At airport terminals, you have a “captured audience”; now what will you do for or with them?
 How will you influence their psychological state?
 What are their needs?
 And can you satisfy these quickly?
 The opportunities that exist center around the answers to these questions.

 With digital promotion, the airline industry can build awareness for what entertaining and productive delights await you at the airport—long before you drive up to the terminal, or even purchase your ticket.